esphome/esphome-docs/components/sensor/xiaomi_ble.rst

 Obtaining The Bindkey
 ---------------------

-To set up an encrypted device such as the LYWSD03MMC (with Xiaomi stock firmware) and CGD1, you first need to obain the bind key.
+To set up an encrypted device such as the LYWSD03MMC (with Xiaomi stock firmware) and CGD1, you first need to obtain the bind key.
 The ``xiaomi_ble`` sensor component is not able to automatically generate a bind key so other workarounds are necessary.

 LYWSD03MMC
 **********